grabbou/talk-byteconf-reasonml-react-native/README.md

 # RealReasonDemo

-> This is a React Native application developed in Reason.
+> This is a React Native application developed in Reason during my ByteConf talk, on 11/30/2018

 ## Installation